TheTexta/obsidian-main/Chemistry/Empirical Formula.md

 ### Example
 The empirical formula for benzene is $CH$

-The improved version of the empirical formula is the [[Molecular formula]].
+The improved version of the empirical formula is the [[molecular formula]].